Hexagon/blog/src/posts/guide-to-js/2023-08-30_functions-in-javascript.md

 ---
 title: "Functions in JavaScript"
-part: 5
+part: 4
+intro: "Now that we've covered control structures, let's step into another cornerstone of JavaScript: functions.
+Functions allow us to bundle code into reusable pieces.
+This helps reduce repetition and makes our code neater."
 ---

-Now that we've covered control structures, let's step into another cornerstone of JavaScript: functions.
-Functions allow us to bundle code into reusable pieces.
-This helps reduce repetition and makes our code neater.

 ## What's a Function?